thearvee/tpn-subnet/README.md

 **CURRENT SUBNET STATUS**

-The TPN is currently in bootstrap mode.
-This means that miners do not yet offer VPN connections, but are incentivited to get their infrastructure up and running.
+The TPN is currently in beta mode, VPN scaffolding is present and consumer endpoints will be released soon.

 > [!CAUTION]